martel-innovate/MasterMind/docs/admin/catalog.md

   - CONFIG_VARIABLE=${CONFIG_VARIABLE:-foobar}
 ```

-The value will be ignored when deploying the Service.
-For setting default values
+The value foobar will be ignored when deploying the Service.
+For setting default
-always use the mastermind.yml configuration template.
+values always use the mastermind.yml configuration template.

 These can then be defined in the configuration template, to be provided by the
 user through MasterMind's UI when creating a new Service.